-Competitors and their crew are required to behave in a sportsmanlike manner, follow the Code of Conduct, and comply with the directions of Event Officials.
-Inconsiderate behavior, profanity, or unsportsmanlike conduct will be penalized up to 1000 competition points and may lead to task disqualification or may be grounds for expulsion of a competitor.
+Entrants and competitors and their crews are required to behave in a sportsmanlike manner, follow the Code of Conduct, and comply with the directions of Event Officials.
+Inconsiderate behavior, profanity, or unsportsmanlike conduct will be penalized by the Event Director and may be grounds for expulsion of a competitor.
 (See APPENDIX A for Code of Conduct.)